Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                used.
                                This value can be overridden in the request header.
-                               If not specified the default service call timeout value is used.
+                               Default: `not set` (in this case the default service call timeout value is used).
       --ot, --operationtimeout, --OperationTimeout=VALUE
                              The operation service call timeout of individual service requests to the server in milliseconds.